MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Experimental Setup

 \subsection{\data{} Mixed-Modal Model}

-In this work, we will instruction-tune an instantiation of the Chameleon-7B \cite{team2024chameleon} mixed-modal foundation model.
-Specifically, it can understand and generate multimodal content including images and text.
-Primarily, it represents the raw images as discrete visual tokens using a VQGAN \cite{esser2021taming}, and the text data into discrete text tokens using BPE tokenizer \cite{sennrich2015neural}.
-Subsequently, each instance in the training dataset is represented as a sequence of discrete tokens, and the model is trained to predict the next token based on the preceding tokens in the sequence, following an autoregressive objective.
-The model consists of a vocabulary size of $65536$ where $8192$ are visual tokens apart from beginning of image and end of image tokens.
-In addition, the vocabulary includes a reserved token `<reserved08706>' that separates the instruction (context) from the response (output) for instruction-tuning.
-Post-tokenization, the entire \data{} data consists $1.7$B tokens where $0.7$B and $1$B are visual and text tokens, respectively.

-While the Chameleon-7B model weights are publicly available, they were safety-tuned and support mixed-modal inputs and text-only output to be used for research purposes.\footnote{\url{https://ai.meta.com/blog/meta-fair-research-new-releases/}} To unlock the mixed-modal output capabilities, Anole \cite{chern2024anole} selectively finetunes the output embeddings of the image tokens using high-quality images from LAION \cite{laion}.
-This strategy does not interfere with the input mixed-modal understanding and text-only output abilities of the original Chameleon model.
-Hence, we choose Anole-7B as our base model for mixed-modal instruction tuning in this work.
-In particular, we utilize low rank adaptation (LoRA) \cite{hu2021lora} for parameter-efficient finetuning of the base model.
-Further, we finetune the base model for $3$ epochs on the \data{} dataset.
-We provide more finetuning details in Appendix \ref{app:finetuning_details}.

-While various mixed-modal models, such as Transfusion \cite{zhou2024transfusion} and Monoformer \cite{zhao2024monoformer}, offer different approaches, we select Chameleon (or Anole) for its simplicity in utilizing a single autoregressive loss, avoiding the complexity of balancing multiple objectives like autoregressive and diffusion.
-However, we note that \data{} can enable finetuning of any of these mixed-modal models too.
+In our work, we instruction-tune Anole-7B \cite{chern2024anole}, an instantiation of the Chameleon-7B \cite{team2024chameleon} mixed-modal foundation model that can natively understand and generate multimodal content.
+We use LoRA \cite{hu2021lora} for parameter-efficient finetuning of the model.
+Further, we finetune the base model for $3$ epochs on \data{}.
+We provide more details in Appendix \ref{app:finetuning_details}.\footnote{While various mixed-modal models, such as Transfusion \cite{zhou2024transfusion} and Monoformer \cite{zhao2024monoformer}, offer different approaches, we select Chameleon (or Anole) for its simplicity.
+Thus, we note that \data{} can enable finetuning of any of these mixed-modal models too.}